terra-campaigns/unsettled/directory/DuskmeadowFringe/index.md

 status:
 flavour: Area between the vast grasslands to the west and the weirdness of the eastern forest.
 Home to a Skeleton Giant, poisonous Aveva spores & pumas.
 hooks:
-- Adventurers from Sigisfarne have found this Sky Spire northwest of Sigisfarne.
-No one came near it, but on a summer night, it lit up.
 - A vengeful Nymph was upset in the woods, a watch east of the Mountain Court.
 The river can be crossed in drier seasons.
 Varg and Gunther are on the list of this Nymph.
 nav_order: 1025-05-17